aranaescobedo/aks/README.md

 - **[delete-namespace.ps1]**: This script resolves a stuck Kubernetes namespace with a "Terminating" status.

+- **[establish-federated-id.ps1]**: This script resolves a stuck Kubernetes namespace with a "Terminating" status.

 - **[images-vulnerability-findings-mdvm-all.kql]**: Identifies vulnerabilities in container images for specific CVE vulnerabilities, powered by Microsoft Defender Vulnerability Management

 - **[images-vulnerability-findings-mdvm.kql]**: Identifies vulnerabilities in container images running on your Kubernetes clusters for specific CVE vulnerabilities, powered by powered by Microsoft Defender Vulnerability Management.